10 Reasons Most Retirement Plans Are Overly Conservative

 7).
 Conservative Longevity Assumptions

 If we are planning based on a 90% probability of success, we are planning based on what could happen in the bottom 10% of Monte Carlo scenarios.
-Add to this now that we are also planning for the bottom 10% of longevity scenarios.
-So the odds of experiencing both a bottom 10th percentile level of returns and a bottom 10th percentile level of longevity is 0.01% (0.10% x 0.10%).
-Should we really plan based on the bottom 1% of scenarios, especially given all the other points we’ve discussed?
+Add to this now that we are also planning for the top 10% of longevity scenarios.
+So the odds of experiencing both a bottom 10th percentile level of returns and a top 10th percentile level of longevity is 0.01% (0.10% x 0.10%).
+Should we really plan based on the most conservative 1% of scenarios, especially given all the other points we’ve discussed?

 8).
 Consumption Tends to Decline in Real Terms